adeshpokhrel15/Convolutional-Neural-Networks/README.md

  LeNetʼs dense block has three fully-connected layers, with 120, 84, and 10 outputs, respectively.
 Because we are still performing classification, the 10-dimensional output layer corresponds to the number of possible output classes.

 ### 7. AlexNet <br>
-The first large-scale network deployed to beat conventional computer vision methods on a large-scale vision challenge.
+The first large-scale network deployed to beat conventional computer vision methods on a large-scale vision challenge.Objects in ImageNet data tend to occupy more pixels.
+Consequently, a larger convolution window is needed to capture the object.AlexNet changed the sigmoid activation function to a simpler ReLU activation function.AlexNet controls the model complexity of the fully-connected layer by dropout.To augment the data even further, the training loop of AlexNet added a great deal of image augmentation, such as flipping, clipping, and color changes.